Lotus (R.E.M. song): Music video

 The single's video, directed by Stéphane Sednaoui, was included as a bonus video on the DVD release of In View - The Best of R.E.M.
 1988-2003.
 "I wanted to work with Stephane for a long time," Stipe explained to MTV UK during An Hour with R.E.M. in 2001 after selecting the video for airplay.
-"Since I saw the video that he did with Björk for, what was that called, "Big Time Sexuality" or something?
-Where she looks exactly like Shirley MacLaine, 1959-1961.
+"Since I saw the video that he did with Björk for, what was that called, 'Big Time Sexuality' or something?
+Where she looks exactly like Shirley MacLaine, 1959–1961.
 The Apartment, I think, was the name of the film.
-Shirley McLaine and Björk as Shirley MacLaine on the back of a pick-up truck driving down 5th Avenue in New York City, probably.
+Shirley MacLaine and Björk as Shirley MacLaine on the back of a pick-up truck driving down 5th Avenue in New York City, probably.
 But I thought this guy exudes sex, he's like sex on a stick, and I wanted to work with him for that reason.
 He somehow transmogrified that very thing through me.
 I look very, very foxy in this video, which is why I chose it; it shows off my incredible stomach muscles."

 Track listings

 All songs were written by Peter Buck, Mike Mills, and Michael Stipe unless otherwise indicated.
+The live version of "Suspicion" is different from the Ealing Studio recording found on the 1999 "Suspicion" single.